ScrimmyFS/Bake-n-brew/readme.md

 ## Use ingredients you have to get ideas for meals you can make with them.

 As developers, we wanted to create a Web App that will allow people to get recipe ideas based on the ingredients in their homes and suggest a beer paring.
+(please note the beer API has shut down, currently considering a substitution)

 ## User Story